 - Clean off the chalk/white boards

-- Throw away bottles, containers, extraneous paper products, etc.
+- Recycle bottles, containers, extraneous paper products, etc, and throw away garbage

 - Remove coffee urns or food platters

 - Wipe off tables